 Yarn weights go by so many names, it can be really difficult to keep track of what’s what.
-Use the yarn types chart below as a guide to determine what yarn weight needs to be used according to what the pattern asks for.
+Use the yarn weight chart below as a guide to determine what weight yarns needs to be used according to what the crochet pattern asks for.

 Yarn Weight Conversion Chart

-Below in the yarn weight chart, the standard US yarn weight terms are side-by-side with their equivalent United Kingdom and Australian terms.
+Below, in the yarn weight chart, the standard US yarn weight terms are side-by-side with their equivalent United Kingdom and Australian terms.
+Whether you are crocheting or knitting, this yarn size chart can help!

 USA | UK | Australia |